 Cape Town, South Africa, has been buzzing this week with the arrival in Hout Bay of another super pod of dolphins.
 (In April, local residents under lockdown were entertained by thousands of dolphins swimming in the bay.)
+UPDATE: Super pod of dolphins swims into Hout Bay, South Africa on 23 April 2021.

 Cape Town resident Gershwin Christian Williams, who yesterday (Thurs 7 May) filmed the awesome drone video footage below, said it was “the most amazing thing EVER” to witness.